 - Practice with your child ways of articulating what they need in a verbal way.
-"If a child taps on their glass, I'm not sure what they're asking me for," said one teacher.
+"If a child taps on their glass, I'm not sure what they're asking me for," explained a teacher.
 In addition to knowing how to ask for things verbally, help teach your child how to politely get someone's attention.

 - You can give your child a simple "test" of their attention span by reading an age-appropriate book to them.
 Can they sit next to you and listen to the entire book?
-"Ideally, they should be able to sit and listen to a book without touching the child next to them," said one teacher.
-"That's another important thing," she said, "Learning to keep your hands to yourself."
+"Ideally, they should be able to sit and listen to a book without touching the child next to them," said a teacher.
+"That's another important thing, learning to keep your hands to yourself," explained the teacher.

-- "Does your child know how to cope if something goes wrong?" asked one teacher.
+- >"Does your child know how to cope if something goes wrong?" asked a teacher.
 "If their juice tips over, will they watch it spill or will they react and clean it up?
 Some children may cry and not know how to cope with the lost juice.
-It's important that they learn how to react when bad things happen," she said.
+It's important that they learn how to react when bad things happen," explained the teacher.